CaffeinatedRat/WebSocketServices/README.md

 The following contains information about new features, bug fixes, and other version changes.

+#### 1.1.8

+* Fixed an issue with plug-ins that had double quotes blowing up the json serialization.
+* Added a raw time span value for the offlineplayers, who, and whitelist services.

 #### 1.1.7

 * Updated the config.yml so that the offlinePlayers service is renamed to offlineplayers due to the case sensitive nature of the services.